focusapps/keyrix-example-stripe-integration-nodejs/README.md

 ngrok http 8080
 ```

-Next up, add the generated `ngrok` URL to your Stripe and Keyrix accounts to
+Next up, add the generated `ngrok` URL to your Stripe and LicenseGen accounts to
 listen for webhooks.

 1. **Stripe:** add `https://{YOUR_NGROK_URL}/stripe-webhooks` to https://dashboard.stripe.com/account/webhooks